How To Tell If Your Relationship Is Over On Your Own

 - You practice honesty and openness despite life’s challenges.

-If you catch many reg flags or suspect something is amiss in your relationship despite having a foundation, then it might be time to call a couple’s counselor for help.
+If you catch many red flags or suspect something is amiss in your relationship despite having a foundation, then it might be time to call a couple’s counselor for help.
 Please do this before deciding that it’s time to move on because most problems can be solved with the right therapies.

 When it’s time to break up with someone you love, things can get sticky.
 That’s because both people aren’t always on the same page about the future of the relationship.
 Just because you think it’s time to call it quits doesn’t mean they agree.
 However, there may be signs that your relationship needs to come to an end despite how you feel about one another.
 And if so, cutting ties is necessary, albeit tough.

-Understanding the signs your relationship is over maybe the first step, but it’s not the last.
+Understanding the signs your relationship is over may be the first step, but it’s not the last.
 In fact, breaking up with someone you love can be mentally and emotionally draining.
 The idea is to get your point across without hurting anyone’s feelings.
 However, that’s not always possible, so many people refuse to break up because of it.
 Unfortunately, knowing when it’s time to call it quits may help preserve the love and respect left in the relationship so that it may be required.

 - The trust is gone